Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 There are at least 15-20 call options available on a particular stock.
 For example, the Asian Paints stock shows the following call options contract with different strike prices.

-Generally, the options having strike price near to the current stock price is the most liquid.
+Generally, the options having a strike price near the current stock price are the most liquid.

 However, to select the most liquid options for trading intraday you can take the help of NSE India or MoneyControl who list the details of most active option contracts.